RoadrunnerWMC/libimagequant-python/docs/source/index.rst

 Installation
 ============

-These bindings are tested against `Python <https://www.python.org/>`_ 3 and `PyPy <https://www.pypy.org>`_ (in Python 3 mode).
+These bindings are tested against `Python <https://www.python.org/>`_ 3 (3.5
+through 3.7, at the time of this writing) and `PyPy <https://www.pypy.org>`_ (in Python 3 mode).
 Python 2 is not supported.

-Builds are available on PyPI for 64-bit Windows, 64-bit macOS, and 64-bit Ubuntu.
-If you're using one of those, the recommended way to install is through pip.
+Builds are available on PyPI for CPython 3.5-3.7 and PyPy3 [#pypy-linux]_, on 64-bit Windows, 64-bit macOS, and 64-bit Linux [#pypy-linux]_ (using the
+"manylinux2010" platform).
+If you're using any of those environments, the recommended way to install is through pip.
 You can try running:

 .. code-block:: text